 Next: Doe hired an attorney to sort through the legalities.

-5. Now Doe and her lawyer are suing for anonymity
+5. Now Doe and her lawyer sued for anonymity

-Doe’s attorney, Steven Gordon, has filed a complaint in hopes of keeping her identity anonymous.
+Doe’s attorney, Steven Gordon, filed a complaint in hopes of keeping her identity anonymous.
+After a contentious battle (and strong public support), she was able to claim her winnings without revealing her identity.
 Gordon explained that his client “wishes to continue this work and [keep] the freedom to walk into a grocery store or attend public events without being known or targeted as the winner of a half-billion dollars.”
-Even though McIntyre understands the desires of winners to keep themselves anonymous, he doesn’t seem to be budging.
+That makes sense to us.

 Next: Is this the first time this has happened?